-Making these delicious Sesame Balls is an activity the whole family can enjoy.
-This is one of those recipes where it helps to have lots of helping hands.
-Set up an assembly line where someone can roll the balls, the kiddies can apply the sesame seeds and someone can fry the balls.
+Making these delicious Sesame Balls (Banh Cam / Banh Ran) is an activity the whole family can enjoy.
+This is one of those recipes where it’s great to have helping hands.
+Set up an assembly line where someone rolls the balls, the kiddies can apply the sesame seeds and a grown-up deep-fries the donuts.
 Of course, you’ll have lots of volunteers for the eating part.
-The recipe makes 1 dozen good-sized sesame balls but you can easily double or triple the recipe as needed.
+The recipe makes 1 dozen good-sized sesame balls and you can double or triple the recipe as needed.
+Enjoy!

-Gently press the sesame seeds into the ball or they will pop off when they are immersed in the hot oil.
+Gently press the sesame seeds into the balls or they will pop off when immersed in the hot oil.

 The rule for frying these balls is to have the oil level slightly higher than the height of the balls.
 You can use less oil if you use a smaller pan but you’ll have to fry in several batches.
-If you’re making a double recipe, let’s say for a party, buy lots of oil and fry in a large wok.
+If you’re making a double recipe, use lots of oil and fry in a large wok or deep-fryer.

-Refrigerate what is not eaten at the end of the day.
-The best way to reheat the balls is to pop them in the toaster oven at 325 degrees Fahrenheit for 5-6 minutes.
+Refrigerate any remaining Sesame Balls at the end of the day.
+The best way to reheat the Sesame Balls is in a toaster oven, set at 325 degrees Fahrenheit, for 5-6 minutes.

 12 filling balls